thinkcompute/thinkcompute.github.io/think_and_compute/13-graphs.md

 name: py-multigraph
 linenos: True
 caption: |
     Another undirected graph that maps precisely the situation depicted in {numref}`undirected` since it allows the creation of multiple arcs between the same two nodes.
-The source code of this listing is available [as part of the material of the course](http://comp-think.github.io/python/multigraph_instructions.py).
+The source code of this listing is available {Download}`as part of the material of the course<./python/multigraph_instructions.py>`.
 ---
 from networkx import MultiGraph